malkawenedal/BlockChain-with-Python/README.md

 # Cryptocurrency-Wallet
 ## Done by Nedal Mahanweh

-### in this Project we will build a Platform called Fintech-Finder whish is an application that is customers can use to find Fintech Professionals from amomg list of Candidates , hire them, and pay them.
-By integreting the Ethereum network blockchain network into the application in order to enable the Cusomers to instanly pay the fintech professionals whome they hire with cryptocurrency.
+### In this Project we will build a Platform called Fintech-Finder which is an application that is customers can use to find Fintech Professionals from among list of Candidates , hire them, and pay them.
+By integreting the Ethereum network blockchain  into the application in order to enable the Customers to instanly pay the fintech professionals whome they hire with cryptocurrency.

 ### Files